OMGPool/guide/docs/deep-dive/README.md

 Another well-known example is the Starbucks app, although dealing with cards, it’s an example of a wallet application that money goes into but cannot get out of besides paying for coffee.

 These apps all exist on a “closed loop” payment infrastructure.
-We want to open up these wallet siloes and have wallets exchange with each other.
-We believe this will make users happy and increase merchant volume.
+OmiseGO wants to open up these wallet siloes and have wallets exchange with each other.
+They believe this will make users happy and increase merchant volume.

 ### What is Cash in/out?